spotinst/help/src/docs/ocean/troubleshooting/troubleshoot-controller.md

 To troubleshoot the issue, complete each step below until you find the issue.

-## Step 1: Check the configuration
+## Step 1: Check the Configuration

 Check the configuration of your configMap.yaml and ensure the parameters are set correctly: